Initial Site Visit

 The project was awarded to an architectural, structural, and civil engineering firm that I was currently employed at.
 During the construction document phase many hours were spent directly working with the architect, both during normal business hours and after, learning and researching different sections of the commercial building code.
 The structural engineer would review what we had changed, adjust his calculations accordingly and hand me updated sketches to integrate in the structural drawing set of the construction documents.
 Back then there was a lot going on in that office and was really fluid to have everyone under one roof if there was a question on a project, you just asked your co-worker that was in another discipline.

-At the time of the creation of the construction drawings, occasionally I would do the random 3D model in 3D Studio Max that I used at the time.
-One day while working out how the building would look with Indiana Limestone on it just to pass time as there was so much brick on the exterior, and the client came over and seen what I was doing over my shoulder.
-They asked how I knew what to do with the corner and the easy answer was the former hat I wore was of a limestone fabricator draftsman.
+At the time of the creation of the construction drawings, occasionally I would do a random 3D model in 3D Studio Max software that I used at the time.
+One day while working out how the building would look with Indiana Limestone on it just to pass time, because there was so much brick on the exterior, the client came over and seen what I was doing over my shoulder.
+They asked how I knew what to do with the corner and the easy answer was that I was formerly a limestone fabricator draftsman.
 We worked together for a brief time to get what he envisioned the outside to look like and my contribution was the detailing of the limestone corner with the shadow-box panels and surround.
 The above image is the final 3D rendering created in 2003 that was used on the marketing signage on the property during the construction phase.
-It is nothing compared to today’s advancement in global illumination, but it was also 2003 and in it’s infancy.
+It is nothing compared to today’s graphic advancement in global illumination, but it was also 2003 and software was in it’s infancy.

 2018 Completed photo of the Lofts on College apartments located in Bloomington, Indiana